mdoesburg/spotlight/README.md

 ```

 ### size
 The field under validation must have a size matching the given value.
 For strings, value corresponds to the number of characters.
 For integers, value corresponds to a given integer value.
 For floats, value corresponds to a given float value.
-For lists and dicts, value corresponds to the length of the list.
+For decimals, value corresponds to a given decimal value.
+For lists and dicts, value corresponds to the length of the list/dict.
 ```
 size:value
 ```